This function is designed to work on a hierarchical tree and cut it

 numeric

-vector indicating the height(s) at which the tree should be cut.
-Should not be used at the same time asn_clust
+vector specifying the height(s) at which the tree should be cut.
+This should not be used concurrently withn_clust

 oroptim_method